iVis-at-Bilkent/cytoscape.js-view-utilities/README.md

   neighborSelectTime: 500,
   lassoStyle: {lineColor: "#d67614", lineWidth: 3} // default lasso line color, dark orange, and default line width
   htmlElem4marqueeZoom: '', // should be string like `#cy` or `.cy`. `#cy` means get element with the ID 'cy'. `.cy` means the element with class 'cy'
-  marqueeZoomCursor: 'se-resize' // the cursor that should be used when marquee zoom is enabled.
+  marqueeZoomCursor: 'se-resize', // the cursor that should be used when marquee zoom is enabled.
 It can also be an image if a URL to an image is given
-};
+  isShowEdgesBetweenVisibleNodes: true // When showing elements, show edges if both source and target nodes become visible };
 var api = cy.viewUtilities(options);
 ```